Stock market today: Most stocks on Wall Street are up - ExBulletin

 A bigger worry for the economy is that woes in the banking industry could lead to a pullback in lending.
 This in turn could add more pressure on an economy that is already under the weight of much higher interest rates.

-The Federal Reserve has raised interest rates at a breakneck pace over the past year in hopes of curbing high inflation.
-High rates can stifle inflation, but only by slowing down the whole economy all at once, increasing the risk of recession and affecting investment prices.
+The Federal Reserve has aggressively raised interest rates over the past year in hopes of curbing high inflation.
+High rates can stifle inflation, but also slow down the economy as a whole, increasing the risk of recession and affecting investment prices.

 Inflation is moderating but still high, and traders widely expect the Fed to hike rates again at its next meeting in May.